 Suicide serves as an important measure of the mental health of a county's population.
 Many factors can increase the risk for suicide or protect against it.
 People who have experienced violence, including child abuse, bullying, or sexual violence have a higher suicide risk.
-Being connected to family and community support and having easy access to healthcare can decrease suicidal thoughts and behaviors.
+Family and community connectedness, with easy access to healthcare, can decrease suicidal thoughts and behaviors.